LangStream/langstream/examples/applications/python/python-source-exclamation/README.md

-# Python Sink
+# Python Source

-This sample application shows how to execute a Python sink.
+This sample application shows how to execute a Python source.
-The code in `example.py` adds an exclamation mark to the end of a string message.
+The code in `example.py` emits a string message every second, the contest is "test!"
-This is a Sink, it doesn't write to a topic, but only to the logs.

 ## Deploy the LangStream application

 ```
-./bin/langstream docker run test -app examples/applications/python/python-sink-exclamation
+./bin/langstream docker run test -app examples/applications/python/python-source-exclamation
 ```

 ## Talk with the Chat bot using the UI
 Since the application opens a gateway, we can use the gateway API to send and consume messages.

-You can use the UI to send the messages and see the output in the logs.
+You can use the UI to see the output of the source.